Getting started guide

 Choose the view

-The timeline lets you see and manage the workflow at any angle as you can group cards by the assigned member, label, list and board.
-It also works great for long-term planning as you can zoom it out till weeks, months, quarters and even years.
+The timeline lets you see and manage the workflow at any angle as you can group cards on the timeline by the assigned member, label, list, or board.
+Plan tasks on a more granular level with hourly and daily scale or do it long-term by zooming out till weeks, months, quarters, and even years.

-The calendar helps to manage your personal and team schedules precisely to hours.
-You can scale the calendar to daily, 3-day, weekly and monthly views.
+The calendar helps to manage your personal and team schedules in the calendar format, which you can scale to daily, 3-day, weekly and monthly views.

-The time tracking mode is another Planyway view, but it doesn’t work in the same way.
-Track your team performance and see how much time your team spends on a given task or project.
+In the time tracking tab, you can track your team’s performance and see how much time your team spends on a given task or project.

 Add and schedule cards